10 Essential Lessons You’ll Learn in a Creative Writing Workshop

 3. Accept the weaknesses in your writing.
 No matter how good your writing is now, there are things you can do to improve it.
 When ten of your classmates agree that certain elements in your prose need touching up or that you need to hit the grammar books, all you can do is accept it and dig your heels in.

 5. Help others improve their work.
-When other writers put your suggestions into action or express appreciation for your ideas and recommendations and then tell you that your feedback helped them make their writing better, it feels good, especially when the entire arrangement is reciprocal.
+When other writers put your suggestions into action or express appreciation for your recommendations and then tell you that your feedback helped them improve their writing, it feels good, especially when the arrangement is reciprocal.

 6. Meet people who share your passion.
 There’s nothing like sitting in a room surrounded by people who are just as excited about writing as you are.
 It’s not only inspiring, it’s comforting.
 Plus, it’s a great opportunity to meet like-minded people, some of whom may become lifelong friends, writing partners, or your future writing group.